Vision Statement

 The Prison Rape Elimination Act of 2003 is a federal law that seeks to eliminate sexual abuse and harassment.
 This law applies to all federal and state prisons, jails, police lock-ups, private facilities, juvenile facilities, and community correctional settings.
 New standards were published on the Federal Register June, 2012.
 NDOC is enhancing its effort towards implementation of the standards.

-It is against the law for staff, contractor, volunteer or visitor to engage in any type of sexual activity with an inmate.
+It is against the law for staff, contractor, volunteer or visitor to engage in any type of sexual activity with an offender.
 By Federal PREA law, an incarcerated person is unable to legally consent to sexual activity of any kind with a staff member, contractor or volunteer.
 This type of activity is referred to as Staff Sexual Misconduct, and is punishable up to and including prosecution, termination of employment, being banned from any Department property and possibly a civil suit.

 All allegations, reports and information of such incidents will be investigated thoroughly by the Office of the Inspector General and the employee, contractor, or volunteer will be held accountable if found guilty.